LEAGUE GUIDELINES & SUPPLEMENTAL RULES

 5. The player will be barred from play and serve the assessed suspensions while the appeal is pending.
 The GSHL will endeavor to respond to any appeal in a timely fashion.

-1. The GSHL is committed to providing a safe, fun and successful league.
-As a result, the GSHL reserves the right to suspend, expel or otherwise prevent any player from playing in the league, if the GSHL determines, in its sole discretion, to be detrimental to the safe and successful operation of the league.
-The GSHL also reserves the right to refuse or deny a New Player/Free Agent or New Team Application of any prospective player or team that the GSHL determines, in its sole discretion, to be detrimental to the safe and successful operation of the league.
+1. The GSHL is committed to providing a fun and successful league.
+As a result, the GSHL reserves the right to suspend, expel or otherwise prevent any player from playing in the league, if the GSHL determines, in its sole discretion, to be detrimental to the successful operation of the league.
+The GSHL also reserves the right to refuse or deny a New Player/Free Agent or New Team Application of any prospective player or team that the GSHL determines, in its sole discretion, to be detrimental to the successful operation of the league.

 2. The GSHL reserves the right to change these Guidelines & Supplemental Rules at any time, with or without notice.
 Teams and players are encouraged to check the Team Resources intranet throughout the season for any updates to these Guidelines & Supplemental Rules.